 Landscape treatments to the entry and in particular the corner Abbotts Road and Aldington Road include details as shown in Figure 26b.
 A representation of the design has been incorporated within within Viewpoint 2 within Section 8.0.
-The corner includes terraced wall treatments, pylon signage and cascading planting.
+The corner includes tiered sandstone, pylon signage and cascading planting.